Dirk Meyer

 I currently work on the following projects:

 Songs of the States: The Anhui Warring States Manuscripts.
-This is a collaborative project with Adam Schwartz, HKBU.
+This multi-volume project is in collaboration with Adam Schwartz, HKBU.
 It provides complete reading of Songs of the Anhui Manuscripts which, methodologically, we take as not related to the Máo recension.
 As a thought experiment, we aim to establish an emic reading of this Warring States instantiation of the Songs and contextualise it in the larger framework of studies of the “Shi” (Songs) and meaning production during the Warring States period more broadly.
-We devise this as a two-volume project.
 Volume 1 (ALAC 2) discusses the Royal Songs "Zhōu Nán" and "Shào Nán".
-Volume 2 discusses the songs of the 'common' states.
+Volume 2 discusses the songs of the 'peripheral' states.

 The Panorama of Silence in Early Chinese Philosophy (co-written with Avital Rom, Cambridge, and Yuan Ai, Tsinghua University).
 This book (and an attached conference) will discuss early Chinese conceptualisations of silence in Chinese philosophy from three complementary angles, 'verbal silence' (Yuan Ai), 'structural silence' (Dirk Meyer), 'aural silence' (Avital Rom).
 With this book we seek to develop a comprehensive picture of the rhetorical function of silence in early Chinese argumentative texts.
 (In progress.)